 Intake Reference provides information about vitamins, elements, macronutrients, flavonoids, foods, and more.
 You can ask about the recommended minimum intakes, maximum safe intakes, health benefits and dietary sources of a range of nutrients and other substances.

-Information is adapted from open-license works published by government health authorities and is fully cited.
+Information is adapted from open-license works published by government health authorities and is fully cited, including links to source documents where possible.
 For any given answer ask 'what's the source of this information?'

 Disclaimer: Information is provided for reference purposes only and is not a substitute for professional medical or legal advice.
 Intake Reference is not endorsed by the organisations from which its information is sourced.

 'how many calories do I need per day?'